WalterBright/documents/bitfields.md

 the Digital Mars, Microsoft, and gdc/ldc compilers. gdc/lcd are lumped together because they produce identical results on the same platform.

-In practice, however, if one sticks to `int` and `uint` bitfields, they are laid out the same.
+In practice, however, if one sticks to `int`, `uint`, `long` and `ulong` bitfields, they are laid out the same.

 The layout of the other fields of a struct is implementation-defined in C, and it does vary between the Digital Mars, Microsoft, and gdc/ldc compilers.
+The endianess is also implementation defined.

 The size of an `int` is also implementation-defined according to the C Standard.
 But in practice, it is the same across 32 and 64 bit machines.